Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Introduction

-The equation \eqref{cheq2} generates a bounded dissipative semiflow on the interpolation space $H^{2\gamma}(\mathcal{M}, \mathbb{C})\cap L^2_m(\mathbb{R})$ for some fractional power $\gamma\in (0,1)$; see \cite{He81}.
-Moreover, there exists a global attractor of $m$-armed vortex solutions $\mathcal{A}_m\subseteq H^{2\gamma}(\mathcal{M}, \mathbb{C})\cap L^2_m(\mathbb{R})$, which is the set of all global bounded solutions of (\ref{cheq2}); see \cite{He81}.
-Indeed, such global attractors consist of the vortex equilibria and vortex transition waves (as heteroclinic orbits), only.
-Therefore we seek to fully characterize the global attractor, as in \cite{FiedlerRocha96}.
+We seek to construct $\mathcal{A}_m$ by stating sufficient and necessary conditions to describe which $m$-armed vortex equilibria in Theorem \ref{cor1} are connected by a vortex transition wave, as in \cite{FiedlerRocha96}.
 When $m = 0$ and $\mathcal{M}$ is the unit 2-sphere, (\ref{cheq2}) describes certain self-similar Schwarzschild solutions of the Einstein constraint equations, whose global attractor was constructed in \cite{LappicyBlackHoles, LappicySing}.
 For $m \in \mathbb{N}$, in the upcoming theorem we explicitly construct the global attractor $\mathcal{A}_m$.